AcademySoftwareFoundation/openexr/README.md

 * Support for 16-bit floating-point, 32-bit floating-point, and
   32-bit integer pixels.
 * Multiple image compression algorithms, both lossless and lossy.
 Some of the included codecs can achieve 2:1 lossless compression ratios on images with film grain.
 The lossy codecs have been tuned for visual quality and decoding performance.
 * Extensibility.
 New compression codecs and image types can easily be added by extending the C++ classes included in the OpenEXR software distribution.
   New image attributes (strings, vectors, integers, etc.) can be added to OpenEXR image headers without affecting backward compatibility with existing OpenEXR applications.
 * Support for stereoscopic image workflows and a generalization to multi-views.
 * Flexible support for deep data: pixels can store a variable-length list of samples and, thus, it is possible to store multiple values at different depths for each pixel.
 Hard surfaces and volumetric data representations are accommodated.
 * Multipart: ability to encode separate, but related, images in one file.
   This allows for access to individual parts without the need to read other parts in the file.
-* Versioning: OpenEXR source allows for user configurable C++ namespaces to provide protection when using multiple versions of the library in the same process space.
+* Versioning: OpenEXR source allows for user-configurable C++ namespaces to provide protection when using multiple versions of the library in the same process space.